-As noted on this blog in April, supporters of state-assisted suicide reacted to the long, slow death of Kim Leadbeater’s inadequately scrutinised Private Members’ Bill (PMB) in the House of Lords by revealing a somewhat undemocratic plan to “table an identical PMB in the next parliamentary session”.
+As noted on this blog in April, supporters of NHS-assisted suicide reacted to the long, slow death of Kim Leadbeater’s inadequately scrutinised Private Members’ Bill (PMB) in the House of Lords by revealing a somewhat undemocratic plan to “table an identical PMB in the next parliamentary session”.

 And yesterday, with the new parliamentary session having kicked off last week with the ludicrously anachronistic pomp of the King’s Speech, the embarrassment that is British parliamentary democracy in the 21st Century cranked into action to select the 20 MPs who will have the best chance of their chosen PMB progressing through Parliament, as they will get priority for the limited amount of debating time made available over the session.

-Unfortunately for those in favour of Leadbeater’s deeply flawed model of state-assisted suicide, the top slot was ‘won’ by Sir Desmond Swayne (Conservative), a vocal opponent.
+Unfortunately for those in favour of Leadbeater’s deeply flawed model of NHS-assisted suicide, the top slot was ‘won’ by Sir Desmond Swayne (Conservative), a vocal opponent.
 But two vocal supporters, Lauren Edwards (Labour) and Andrew George (Liberal Democrat), ‘won’ the second and fourth slots, while two other MPs who voted in favour of Leadbeater’s PMB, Luke Evans (Conservative) and Jessica Toale (Labour), ‘won’ the fifth and seventh slots.

 The 20 MPs drawn in the ballot now have until 17 June to choose a PMB from the many that will be offered to them by Dignity in Dying and other noisy campaign groups, and at the time of writing none of the top seven have revealed their intentions, with Andrew George telling the Guardian he will consult his constituents over the next fortnight before making his decision: